ritika577/sephora-case-study/README.md

 # Sephora Skincare Analysis Dashboard

 An interactive data analysis dashboard for Sephora skincare products, built with Streamlit and Plotly.
-It combines pre-computed analytics with an AI-powered natural language query system (Ask AI) that lets you explore ~1,700 products across 140 brands using plain English.
+It combines pre-computed analytics with a **RAG-powered (Retrieval-Augmented Generation)** natural language query system (Ask AI) that uses **local LLMs** to let you explore ~1,700 products across 140 brands and ~1M reviews using plain English.

 ## Features